 - You'll also want to plan ahead for any tax credits you may qualify for, which could help you decide how much you need to take from your 529 account.

-- 529 savings plans aren't just for college anymore.
-As of 2018, you can spend up to $10,000 from a 529 plan on tuition expenses for elementary, middle, or high school.
+- 529 savings plans aren't just for college.
+You can spend up to $10,000 from a 529 plan on tuition expenses for elementary, middle, or high school.

 Year after year, you and your child have been saving for college through a 529 savings account.
 Now college is closer and it's time to think about spending the money you've put aside.
 You’ll be in control of how much is withdrawn and how it'll be used, but there are a few things you need to know up front to make the most of your savings.